USS Batfish (SS-310): Flood damage and planned relocation

 Batfish sustained US$150,000 in damage during the May 2019 Arkansas River floods, when water from the Arkansas River filled the basin surrounding her, resulting in Batfish floating for the first time in decades.
 While Batfishs hull remained watertight, allowing her to stay afloat as the water level rose, she began to list, which was corrected by the local fire department filling her ballast tanks with water.
-While the park and grounds remain open for visitors, Batfish remains closed t the public due to flood damage while funds are raised for repairs.
+While the park and grounds remain open for visitors, Batfish was closed to the public.